nunofachada/simoututils/README.md

     1.9110    0.0240    4.9280    0.0160    0.0246    0.0028
     1.0060    0.4690    6.6110    0.0170    0.0207    0.0018
 ```

+The default `stats_get_*` function is set in the [startup] script.
+To
+permanently use another function as default, edit this file and change the value
+of the `simoututils_stats_get_` global variable as desired.

 For the remainder of this discussion it is assumed that the [stats_get_pphpc]
 function is being used.